 Anatomical anomalies are not always the reason why women have pain when trying to insert a tampon.
 Women with vaginismus experience involuntary muscle spasms that close the vagina, making it painful to insert a tampon, have sex, or have a pelvic exam, according to the National Institutes of Health.
 Vaginismus can be treated with a combination of vaginal dilation using plastic dilators, counseling, education, and behavioral exercises.
 For more information on vaginismus, check out the Go Ask Alice!
 Sexual and Reproductive Health archives.

 A pelvic exam can diagnose what may be causing you pain down south.
 You can request a pelvic exam with a health care provider even if you have not had sex yet or are under 21 (FYI, a Pap smear is just one part of a woman's pelvic exam, your provider may not need to do a Pap in order to examine the source of pain).
-If you are a student at Columbia, you can make an appointment with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Once a health care provider has made a diagnosis, s/he can recommend next steps to help you start using tampons comfortably, and eventually enjoy pain-free sex.